-“Moving Child promotes the individuality of children and young adults”
+“Moving Child promotes the individuality of babies, children and young adults”

 The social and emotional development of children and adolescents permanently benefits from opportunities for play and movement, art and music.
 Nevertheless, creative therapies are rarely part of the regular catalogs of health insurances and public school systems.
 First and foremost, these offers are open to children and young people from privileged families.
 Thus, we promote projects that also allow children from disadvantaged backgrounds access to creative activities.